Paperspace/traingenerator/README.md

 REPO_NAME=<user/notebooks-repo>
 ```

-*If you don't set this up, the app will still work but the "Open in Colab" button
+*If you don't set this up, the app will still work but the "Open in Colab" and "Open in Gradient" buttons
 will only show an error message.*